Mastagoon/Mastagoon/template.md

 <div align="center">

 # Care for a game?
 This is an open connect4 game ANYONE can play.
-This project is inspired by [this template](https://github.com/marcizhu/readme-chess).
+This project is inspired by [this template](https://github.com/marcizhu/readme-chess). <br>
-It uses github actions to trigger the script when a new issue opens, which in turn updates the board and closes the issue. for more details, check [this repository](https://github.com/mastagoon/connect4-readme).
+It uses github actions to trigger the script when a new issue opens, which in turn updates the board and closes the issue. <br>
+for more details, check [this repository](https://github.com/mastagoon/connect4-readme). <br>

 <!-- turn message here -->